eleev/expandable-collection-view-kit/README.md

 - **Performant**
     - The under-the-hood implementation uses Swift's `Diffable Data Sources` and `Collection View Compositional Layout` which provides high performance and tested backing APi.
 - **Extendable**
-    - The component can be futher extended with new types of items, `Function Builder` types (such as `For Each` that applies a group of modifiers to a set of items, rather than copy-pasting the same modifiers or managing boilderplate configuration), decoratable content views for items and the list goes on.
+    - The component can be further extended with new types of items, `Function Builder` types (such as `For Each` that applies a group of modifiers to a set of items, rather than copy-pasting the same modifiers or managing boilerplate configuration), decoratable content views for items and the list goes on.

 # 📚 Usage